infothrill/python-dyndnsc/README.rst

 and it is compatible with ipv4 as well as ipv6.
 The configuration file allows using foreign, but compatible services. *Dyndnsc* ships many different IP detection mechanisms, support for configuring multiple services in one place and it has a daemon mode for running unattended.
-It has a plugin architecture for supporting notification services like Growl or OS X Notification center.
+It has a plugin system that supports external notification services like Growl or OS X Notification center.

 Quickstart / Documentation